 If you are embroidering something very tiny and simple like a single-color logo, you can usually successfully work with tear-away.

-Clothing that Doesn’t Stretch
+2. For Clothing that Doesn’t Stretch

 Use a good-quality tear-away or wash-away stabilizer on the back of cotton, linen, or other clothes made of nonstretchy fabric.